 White Oaks Investment Management, Inc. is an Investment Adviser registered with the Securities and Exchange Commission.
-Robert John Klosterman owns 51% of the firm and is principal of the firm and Chief Compliance Officer.
-Sharon Alison Bloodworth owns 49% of the firm and is President.
+Sharon Alison Bloodworth is 100% shareholder, CEO and Chief Compliance Officer of the firm.
 The firm is not publicly owned or traded.
 There are no indirect owners of the firm or intermediaries who have any ownership interest in the firm.

 We were founded in December of 2013.
-As of 12/31/2016 we manage \$302,554,152 on a discretionary basis.
+As of 12/31/2018 we manage \$318,414,072 on a discretionary basis.